 - And that is the big last piece, creating a dashboard page for configuring the options for the site.
 For now, that are hard coded in the code as DEFINE statements, but eventually will be read in as theme option values.

 This is probably sounding like gibberish, and I deliberately avoided doing a bunch of code dumping here– once i get some of these last bits in the mix, I will port the code to github.

 And I hope someone us interested in using this!
 For now, please take some pushing and prodding at http://bank.ds106.us/

 The post "Want to Make Some Fake Assignments?
-Open Now at ds106 Assignment Bank Neuvo" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2013/09/make-fake-assignments/) on September 5, 2013.
+Open Now at ds106 Assignment Bank Neuvo" was originally cracked open and scrambled from a rotten egg at CogDogBlog (https://cogdogblog.com/2013/09/make-fake-assignments/) on September 5, 2013.